South Bend, Indiana minor league baseball history

 Minor league baseball teams were based in South Bend, Indiana in various seasons beginning in 1888 through 1932, setting the foundation for the current franchise, who began play in 1988.

 South Bend teams played as members of the Indiana State League (1888), Central League (1903–1912), Southern Michigan League (1914–1915) and the Central League (1916–1917, 1932) under numerous monikers.
 These South Bend teams directly preceded South Bend becoming a Midwest League franchise in 1988.
 They remain in minor league play today as the South Bend Cubs.

 Baseball Hall of Fame inductee Max Carey began his professional career playing for South Bend in 1909 and 1910.

+In 1888, South Bend played home games at Greenstocking Park, In the minor league seasons between 1903 and 1932, South Bens hosted minor league home games at Springbrook Park.

 History

 Indiana State League 1888

 Early semi–pro teams named the South Bend Green Stockings began playing in 1878.
-The Greenstocking Park was built in 1878 to host the early South Bend teams.
+Greenstocking Park was built in 1878 and hosted the early South Bend baseball teams.

 The 1888 South Bend Green Stockings were the first minor league baseball team in South Bend, Indiana, playing as members of the Independent level Indiana State League under manager Bootsey Johnson.
 South Bend played at Greenstocking Park in 1888.